 To see what settings are available to generate suggestions on, click the tool icon next to the heading.
 The panel that opens lists the different suggestions settings available to you.

 Note that for some of the settings you can specify for example the proximity in meters or how many days away from deadline to further narrow your search.

 To approve adding or removing a work order from your scope based on suggestions, simply click on the work order.
 You will be prompted to approve the suggestion, and then presented with the changes in a new window where you confirm or discard your changes.

 The work order is then moved as requested.

-You may also filter the risks by using Add list +.
-You can filter on risk type and source.
-Select New list to create your own list that you may filter.
+In this list view, you can filter on type and source by using Add scope +.
+Select New scope to create your own list that you can filter.